Living-with-machines/alto2txt/tools/extract_text/README.md

                         Downsample
 ```

-Convert a single newspaper's XML (in METS 1.8/ALTO 1.4, METS 1.3/ALTO
-1.4, BLN or UKP format) to plaintext articles and generate minimal
-metadata.
-Downsampling can be used to convert only every Nth issue of
-the newspaper.
-One text file is output per article.
+Convert a single newspaper's XML (in METS 1.8/ALTO 1.4, METS 1.3/ALTO 1.4, BLN or UKP format) to plaintext articles and generate minimal metadata.
+Downsampling can be used to convert only every Nth issue of the newspaper.
+One text file is output per article, each complemented by one XML metadata file.

 Quality assurance will also be performed to check: